sagemath/trac_to_gh/Issue 423.md

 # Issue 423: command line help() --> modules fails for *some* people

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/423

 Original creator: was